Frequently Asked Questions

 Is the Madison Boats at Brittingham Park open?

 Yes!
-In addition to participating in Ride the Drive, Madison Boats at Brittingham Park is open for business.
+Madison Boats at Brittingham Park is open for business.

 What if I live along the route?

-Roads and street parking along the routes will be closed on Sunday, August 11 from 9:00 am to 3:00 pm to motor vehicle traffic.
+Roads and street parking along the routes will be closed on Sunday, August 10 from 9:00 am to 3:00 pm to motor vehicle traffic.
 Please do not park on the route streets from 8:00 am to 3:00 pm.
-Contact a volunteer or Police Officer for directions around the route.
+Limited cross-traffic is allowed on designated streets.
+See next question for locations.

 How do I get to downtown Madison?

 Several main road options are leading to State St. and downtown Madison.
-Open main roads include East Washington Ave., E. Gorham and Johnson streets, Park St. and University Ave.
+Open main roads include East Washington Ave., Blair Street to E. Wilson (right turn only allowed), E. Gorham and Johnson streets, Park St. and University Ave.
 All downtown businesses will keep their regular Sunday hours.
 Visit Downtown Madison for more information.

 How can I volunteer as an individual or a group?

-More than 400 volunteers are needed on the day of the event.
+More than 180 volunteers are needed on the day of the event.
+Registration is open through Wednesday, August 6.
 See Volunteers for position descriptions and to register.

 May I donate to this event or become a sponsor?